habitat-sh/habitat/web/doc/files.md

       AppComponent.ts            # The top level component of the app.
       AppStore.ts                # The [Store](http://redux.js.org/docs/basics/Store.html) for the app.
-      boot.ts                    # Main entry point for the TypeScript. query.ts                   # Object that lets you query for packages. rootReducer.ts             # The root [Reducer](http://rackt.org/redux/docs/basics/Reducers.html).
+      boot.ts                    # Main entry point for the TypeScript. initialState.ts            # The initial state of the app. query.ts                   # Object that lets you query for packages. rootReducer.ts             # The root [Reducer](http://rackt.org/redux/docs/basics/Reducers.html).
-      util.ts                    # Utility functions.
+      tests-entry.ts             # Main entry point for the tests. util.test.ts               # Files that end in .test.ts are tests. util.ts                    # Utility functions.
+    dist/                        # Where the app prepared for production distribution goes. `npm run dist` to create it.
+Ignored by git.

     doc/                         # Documentation.
-      files.md                   # This is the file you are reading now. dist/                        # Where the app prepared for production distribution goes. `npm run dist` to create it.
-Ignored by git. fixtures/                    # Fixture data the app uses to make fake requests. node_modules/                # Modules installed by [npm](https://www.npmjs.com/).
+      files.md                   # This is the file you are reading now. fixtures/                    # Fixture data the app uses to make fake requests. node_modules/                # Modules installed by [npm](https://www.npmjs.com/).
 Ignored by git. stylesheets/base/            # The SCSS files for the stylesheets.